 Lunt, N. and Shaw, I. (forthcoming): ‘Good Practice in the Conduct and Reporting of Practitioner Research: Reflections from Social Work and Social Care.’
 Practice

+Lunt, N. and Shaw, I. with Leung, T. 2015.
+‘Developing Good Practitioner Research: An Agenda for Research Commissioners, Agencies and Practitioners.’
+China Journal of Social Work 8:1, 3-16,

 Nagykaldi, Z. 2014.
 ‘Practice-based Research Networks at the Crossroads of Research Translation.’
 Journal of the American Board of Family Medicine 27 (6): 725-9.

 Polanyi, M. 1966 The Tacit Dimension.
 Chicago: University of Chicago Press.